Naval Strike Wing: History

+In January 2008 the Naval Strike Wing embarked in HMS Illustrious as the Invincible-class light aircraft carrier led a multi-national Task Group to the Indian Ocean on a four month operation, including taking part in exercise ‘Orion 08’.
+The NSW deployment consisted of four Harrier jet aircraft, seven pilots along with sixty engineers and technicians.

-On 1 April 2010, NSW reverted to the identity of 800 NAS, flying the Harrier GR9 and GR9A variants.
+On 1 April 2010, NSW reverted to the identity of 800 Naval Air Squadron, flying the Harrier GR9 and GR9A variants.
 Following the decision to withdraw the Harrier from service in the 2010 Strategic Defence and Security Review, a Harrier GR9 made its last flight from a Royal Navy aircraft carrier, HMS Ark Royal, on 24 November 2010.

+Force Commanders

+List of commanding officers of Naval Strike Wing (NSW):